If you're into fashion, you've probably heard about the concept of "investment dressing."

 - Lixirskin Night Switch Retinol 1%: The newest retinol on the block features a generous 1 percent dose and one of the shortest ingredients lists I've seen.
 Although it's intended to be used on a three weeks on, three weeks off schedule, I don't see why you couldn't stick with it continuously (like derms recommend).

-- Resurface by Shani Darden Retinol Reform: A celebrity favourite, this serum contains 5 percent retinyl propionate along with niacinamide and lactic acid.
+- Shani Darden Retinol Reform: A celebrity favourite, this serum contains 5 percent retinyl propionate along with niacinamide and lactic acid.
 I got really good results from it!

 - CyberDerm Retin+Erase: If you find retinol too irritating, give this a shot.
 It has a new, gentle but effective retinol ester at the highest concentration on the market.
 Plus there are only four ingredients total.